 Some of the pieces were made for thirty years so it is hard to tell how old they are.
 That’s part of what makes them interesting!
 Given the shape they are in, most look like they just left the production factory.
 Anyone in need of furniture may want to make a trip here.
 If you are looking for a specific Tell City Chair Company piece, please let them know.

 In the words of cheesy game show hosts everywhere, “But wait, there’s more!”
 There are antiques here.
 Vintage books, hats, glassware, lamps, and even local items are often displayed on the Tell City Chair Company items.
 It’s the best of both worlds.

 William Tell Antiques and Collectibles is a great Tell City find.
-With such a wonderful selection of furniture, anyone hunting for Tell City Chair Company furniture can leave eBay behind and shop local with confidence.
-This guy knows his stuff!
+With such a wonderful selection of furniture, anyone hunting for Tell City Chair Company furniture can leave eBay behind and shop locally with confidence.
+This guy knows his stuff.

 William Tell Antiques and Collectibles